8.1 – Understanding the gimmicks of Insurance

 You seldom visit the hospital out of the blue.
 Often, there’s a sequence of events that precede this eventuality.
 Doctors will commission various diagnostic tests to see what’s wrong.
 Sometimes it’ll be a relatively simple affair.
 A blood test and a routine checkup will do.
 In other cases, you may need MRI, heart scans and ultrasounds before they can genuinely hone in on the issue.

-Once you’re through hospitalisation, you may have to contend with similar outlays again.
+Once you’re through hospitalization, you may have to contend with similar outlays again.
 Medication costs can be prohibitively expensive, and you may need follow-up consultations before you’re truly out of the woods.
 And if you’re not careful, these costs can add up very quickly.
 They can run into the thousands and put a massive dent in your financials.
 Thankfully, however, insurance companies cover these costs, and while they will market this as a niche offering available only on select products, that is not entirely true.

 Almost every policy we’ve reviewed covers pre- and post-hospitalization expenses.
 The only thing setting them apart is the quantum of protection.
-Some policies will cover all costs incurred during the 15 days that precede hospitalisation and 30 days afterwards.
-Other more robust policies will pay off all expenses over more extended periods—for instance, all costs incurred during the two months that precede hospitalisation and six months post-hospitalization.
+Some policies will cover all costs incurred during the 15 days that precede hospitalization and 30 days afterwards.
+Other more robust policies will pay off all expenses over more extended periods—for instance, all costs incurred during the two months that precede hospitalization and six months post-hospitalization.

 That’s the only difference.

 So yeah, while it’s most certainly an indispensable product feature, it’s not exactly unique to your insurer, either.

 Verdict: Not a gimmick, but nothing extraordinary either.